Sunday, October 27, 2013

 Tour of Pahang - Cameron Highlands

-Our tour of Pahang was made possible by the kind gesture of my niece, Lyanna Tew who generously offered her Honda Freed to us.
-Besides my wife, my mother-in-law and sister-in-law (wife's eldest brother's wife) also asked to be included in the tour.
+Our tour of Pahang was made possible thanks to the kind and generous gesture of my niece, Lyanna Tew, who offered us the use of her Honda Freed.
+Besides my wife and me, we were also joined by my mother-in-law and sister-in-law (my wife’s eldest brother’s wife), who asked to be included in the journey.

 No comments: